afkatja/ClayAssignment/README.md

 - run `dotnet restore` in another tab
 - after all .NET core packages are installed, run `dotnet run`
 - test the project on `http://localhost:5000`

+## Known bugs
+- the state of the door is not persistent (after refresh, the state returns to initial)
+- user authorization is not real (should be read from the cookie)
+- added doors are not saved anywhere, so shown doors in the list are two hard-coded values
+- each door component is not according to DRY principle, as they should be shown within `Doors` component as `this.props.children`, but I couldn't figure out how to get it done with the `Router`